USS YMS-241

 YMS-241's crew of 30 at the time of the rescue consisted of:

-Unfortunately, her other officers remain unidentified so far.
+At the time I originally published this information her other officers remain unidentified.
 In the case of the SC's I researched, the Executive Officer usually signed the crew roster reports along with the Commander, but in the case of YMS-241, Burgess was the only officer who signed during the period in question.

 Post-Cape San Juan History